GrilloPress/blog/source/2023-10-20-accessibility-and-inclusion-isnt-always-going-to-be-cost-neutral.html.markdown

 And the same with your minimum legal requirements.
 They’re a good motivator and benchmark.
 But also only the most minimal approach.
 When they become the bar to meet you’ll find you’ll have something meeting the standard but not making everything possible or inclusive.

+You can also make the cost of doing things in an accessible and inclusive way if you do it early.
+If you make your technical foundations something that makes it easy.
+Rather than hard.
+And if you make being inclusive part of your day to day business.
+The cost things out and you have longer to benefit from opening your product or service for all.

-Make your design technically accessible.
+So, make your design technically accessible.
 And take an inclusive approach.
 It opens things up.
 But it doesn’t always cost less or open more wallets.
 Sometimes it’s the right thing to do.
 And if your principles don’t cost you anything or only make you money.
 Are they principles anyway?